Table of contents of the article:

 Conclusion

-Moving away from obsolete image formats such as JPEG and PNG in favor of more efficient alternatives such as WebP and AVIF represents an important turning point towards a more sustainable and responsible digital environment.
-This transition, which goes beyond simply optimizing storage space and energy consumption, has the potential to lead to significant savings globally, both in economic and environmental terms.
+The move away from obsolete image formats like JPEG and PNG in favor of more efficient alternatives like WebP and AVIF represents a major shift toward a more sustainable and responsible digital environment.
+This transition, which goes beyond simply optimizing storage space and energy consumption, has the potential to lead to significant global savings, both financially and environmentally.

-Globally, saving storage space and the consequent reduction in servers needed to host and manage data translates into lower energy consumption.
-This decrease in energy needs has a direct and measurable impact on CO2 emissions, thus contributing to the fight against climate change.
-With a reduced need for data center infrastructure, which is among the largest energy consumers in the tech sector, we can expect a significant reduction in the carbon footprint of the digital world.
+Globally, the savings in storage space and the resulting reduction in the number of servers needed to host and manage data translate into lower energy consumption.
+This reduction in energy needs has a direct and measurable impact on CO2 emissions, thus contributing to the fight against climate change.
+With a reduced need for data center infrastructure, which is among the largest energy consumers in the technology sector, we can expect a significant reduction in the digital world's carbon footprint.

 Additionally, the transition to more efficient image formats paves the way for greater web speed and accessibility, improving user experience around the world.
 Reduced page load times and less bandwidth required to transfer high-quality images are tangible benefits that all internet users can appreciate.

-Ultimately, this evolution represents a step forward in green thinking in the technology sector.
-The decision to abandon JPEG and PNG in favor of WebP and AVIF is not only a technological choice, but also a commitment to a greener and more sustainable future.
-It demonstrates the technology industry's responsibility and willingness to adopt practices that respect the environment and contribute to the health of our planet.
+Finally, this evolution represents a step forward in green thinking within the tech industry.
+The decision to abandon JPEG and PNG in favor of WebP and AVIF is not just a technological choice, but also a commitment to a greener and more sustainable future.
+It demonstrates the tech industry's responsibility and willingness to adopt practices that respect the environment and contribute to the health of our planet.